Akki Alur

-Worlds first the hometown of blood soldiers

 Demographics

 Akki Alur is a large village located in Hangal of Haveri district, Karnataka with total 2565 families residing.
 The Akki Alur village has population of 12294 of which 6217 are males while 6077 are females as per Population Census 2011.

 In Akki Alur village population of children with age 0-6 is 1548 which makes up 12.59% of total population of village.
 Average Sex Ratio of Akki Alur village is 977 which is higher than Karnataka state average of 973.
 Child Sex Ratio for the Akki Alur as per census is 1010, higher than Karnataka average of 948.

 Akki Alur village has higher literacy rate compared to Karnataka.
 In 2011, literacy rate of Akki Alur village was 86.65% compared to 75.36% of Karnataka.
 In Akki Alur Male literacy stands at 89.26% while female literacy rate was 83.96%.

 As per constitution of India and Panchyati Raaj Act, Akki Alur village is administrated by Sarpanch (Head of Village) who is elected representative of village.

-This village known as world's first hometown of blood soldiers.
-In this village 1000+ blood soldiers are working for life saving job.
-Initiative taken by tean SNEHA MAITRI BLOOD ARMY.
-Karabasappa M Gondi police constable Hangal Police station has donated blood 80+ times.